MarkWinkler/MarkWinkler.github.io/README.md

 I have run my CSS through csslint.net, Reference [10].
 It has produced just over 30 warnings and no errors.
 Initially, it produced some additional warnings, where the warning was genuine, like defining `text-align: center` twice for instance.
 Once these have been addressed, I was left with errors to do with ID's within selectors, which is a controversial topic, Reference [11].
 Another warning was not to use width and padding together, as it might make elements larger than expected.
 This is no problem as I have tested element sizes extensively to ensure smooth breakpoints and sensible sizes across different window sizes.

-Error to do with multiple headings (h1, h2, h3), however these are to do with breakpoints and so are the "Too many font-size declarations."
+Error to do with multiple headings (h1, h2, h3), however are to do with breakpoints, and so are the "Too many font-size declarations."
 Overall the CSS lint "errors" that are left are, in my opinion, nothing to worry about.

 ### Animation testing
 The animations were tested on a variety of devices and browsers.